 Example of a scale question:

-How secure do you feel?
+How confident do you feel?

 Test your test!
 What question comes to mind?

-| | There is at least one correct answer to my question. | There is no right or wrong answer to my question. | || ------------------------------------------------------------ | ------------------------------------------------- | -------------- || I want to provide answer options. | Multiple choice / single choice question | Scale question || I don’t want to provide answer options. | Open-ended question | Open-ended question |
+| There is at least one correct answer to my question. | There is no right or wrong answer to my question. |

 Is all this too theoretical for you?
-Then try blink.it yourself and create a quiz, survey, or exam that suits you!
+Then test blink.it yourself and create a quiz, survey, or exam that suits you!
 Request your free admin demo now and start your first online support under the guidance of our consultant!